IAG Bylaws adopted by the IAG Council

 5. Commission Steering Committee

-- The Commission Steering Committee shall be set up at each IAG General Assembly following the election of the Association officers.
+(a) The Commission Steering Committee shall be established at each IAG General Assembly, following the election of the Association officers.

 - Commission President.